backbonecabal/ycabal-docs/docs.any.sender/client/README.md

 # Client

-The any.sender client is the easiest way to interact with the any.sender API.
+The Backbone Cabal client is the easiest way to interact with the Backbone Cabal API.

 This tutorial for the client does NOT manage any wallet contracts.
-It only takes care of sending the relay transaction to the any.sender service.
+It only takes care of sending the relay transaction to the Backbone Cabal service.
 If you want a client library that includes a wallet contract, then please check [Gnosis](../gnosisClient) or [ProxyAccount](../experimentalClient).

 It works with [ethersjs v4](https://github.com/ethers-io/ethers.js/) to add the ethers Signer or Contract objects.